skies09/dog-database-ds/README.md

 # How the website is setup
 ---
-##The body of the website is set up into
+## The body of the website is set up into

 ### Navigation Bar

-Includes the website __brand__ along with a button to add a breed and a button to link to a page that shows all the breeds which are right aligned.
+Includes the website __brand__ along with a button to add a breed and a button linked to a page that shows all the breeds which are right aligned.

 ### Introduction Container